A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 \begin{example}[Unbalanced Experiments with $N_1\neq N_0$] The potential outcomes are independently generated from Normal distributions $Y_i(1)\sim N(1/10, 1/4)$ and $Y_i(0)\sim N(0, 1/16)$, for $i=1,\ldots, 100$.
-They are kept as fixed throughout the simulations.
+The individual causal effects are not constant, with $S_\tau^2=0.313.$ They are kept as fixed throughout the simulations.
 The unequal variances are designed on purpose, and we will reveal the reason for choosing them later in Example \ref{eg::variance-compare} of Section \ref{sec::compare}.
 We repeatedly generate $1000$ completely randomized treatment assignments with $ N=100, N_1 = 70,$ and $N_0 = 30$.
-After obtaining each observed data set, we perform two hypothesis testing procedures.
-The pattern in Table \ref{tb::test_unb} is more striking than in Table \ref{tb::test_b}, since it happens $62$ times in Table \ref{tb::test_unb} that we reject Neyman's null but fail to reject Fisher's null.
-For this particular set of potential outcomes, Neyman's testing procedure has a power $62/1000=0.062$ slightly larger than $0.05$, but Fisher's testing procedure has a power $8/1000=0.008$ much smaller than $0.05$ even though the sharp null is not true.
+After obtaining each observed data set, we perform two hypothesis testing procedures, and summarize the results in Table \ref{tb::test_unb}.
+The pattern in Table \ref{tb::test_unb} is more striking than in Table \ref{tb::test_b}, because it happens $62$ times in Table \ref{tb::test_unb} that we reject Neyman's null but fail to reject Fisher's null.
+For this particular set of potential outcomes, Neyman's testing procedure has a power $62/1000=0.062$, slightly larger than $0.05$, but Fisher's testing procedure has a power $8/1000=0.008$, much smaller than $0.05$ even though the sharp null is not true.
 We will explain in Section \ref{sec::compare} the reason why the FRT could have a power even smaller than the significance level under some alternative hypotheses. \end{example}